phillipian/State-of-the-Academy-2019/README.md

   - [ ] "State of the Academy" &rarr; "SOTA" for mobile screens

 ## Future Ideas
-- Redesign of website format
-- Templatize website for future SOTA projects
+- [x] Templatize website for future SOTA projects
 - Find correlation with past data